Voices of the Jungle

 I had the opportunity to work in ‘The Jungle” on and off for over a year delivering participatory workshops to refugees with the idea of giving them resources to help them to tell their own story.
 Once I started my work and they got to know me I become to be know as “the people’s photographer”.
 In there, I made incredible friends and I got to know some wonderful people that even though violence has stole everything from them, most of them were happy to offer me their friendship and their testimonies.

-These photographs belong to my book (Voices of the Jungle) that will be publish at the end of this year.
 The book has been written to give a voice to all those people that lived in The Jungle, all of those that were betrayed and misrepresented by the mainstream media and decided to trust me, offering me their voice and their memories.

 Miguel Ángel Amórtegui.